Company Dancers

 Tamsyn is committed to creating issues-based works through collaboration and strong developmental processes, with a focus on eco art.
 Her primary medium is ballet

+Tamsyn is also an official tutor for Progressing Ballet Technique (PBT).
 She is a lifelong practitioner of yoga and meditation, and an Usui Reiki healer.
-Tamsyn is also a student of History, on the path the Juris Doctor at the University of Western Australia, and a co-editor at Green Issue - the editorial magazine for Greens WA.
-She is a member of UNESCO - International Council of Dance
+Tamsyn is also a co-editor at Green Issue - the editorial magazine for Greens WA. and a member of UNESCO - International Council of Dance

 (Image: Brett Canet-Gibson)